golota60/use-simple-async/README.md

 # useSimpleAsync

-The simplest(and lightest <1kB) way to execute an asynchronous function in react
+The simplest(and lightest with *less than 500 bytes gzipped*) way to execute an asynchronous function in react

 **NOTE: This library is not supposed to be an alternative for useSWR or react-query.
 It is simply a lighter version of them, if you don't need all the features that those libraries provide**